nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-A.md

 # General processing overview with example commands

-> Exact processing commands for specific datasets are available in the [GLDS_Processing_Scripts](../GLDS_Processing_Scripts) sub-directory of this repository, and/or are provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
+> Exact processing commands for specific datasets that have been released are provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**

 ---